Dog Collars

 We had to buy the ¾ inches-long prongs because the ones available weren’t going to work through the dog’s thick fur.
 And glad we did that.
 The vibrations and shocks went through without a problem.

 How did we know that?
 Well, the dog started responding.
-Within a month, he was a good boy and the owner couldn’t believe it.
+Within a month, she was a good girl and the owner couldn’t believe it.

 • The clicker enables remote correction with ease